The candidate should be able to use public key techniques to secure data and communication.

 In the previous section, we used gpg to encrypt the data.
-We used someone's Public key to sign and she used her own Private key to decrypt the text.
-What happens if we do this in the reverse?
-I mean what happens if I encrypt something with my Private key, send it on the internet and everyone on the internet will be able to decrypt it using my Public key which is shared with everyone - since it is Public.
-This is signing!
+We used someone's Public key to encrypt and then used our own Private Key to decrypt the data.
+But what happens if I use my Private key on my side and let other use my Public key to open the data?
+That is called *signing.

 here the --clearsign tells the gpg to include the clear text message in the output file too.
 The output file will be originalfile.asc

 and another one to verify that a document is singed correctly: